octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-### Renaming / Dropping Tables
+## Renaming / Dropping Tables

-To rename an existing database table, use the `rename` method:
+To rename an existing database table, use the `rename` method.

 ```php
 Schema::rename($from, $to);
 ```

-To drop an existing table, you may use the `drop` or `dropIfExists` methods:
+To drop an existing table, you may use the `drop` or `dropIfExists` methods.

 ```php
 Schema::drop('users');